mterrel/adapt-web/website/versioned_docs/version-0.2.0/api/cloud/cloud.k8s.servicespec.externalips.md

 ## k8s.ServiceSpec.externalIPs property

-externalIPs is a list of IP addresses for which nodes in the cluster will also accept traffic for this service.
+A list of IP addresses for which nodes in the cluster will also accept traffic for this service.

 <b>Signature:</b>